On Jacobians of geometrically reduced curves and their N\'eron models: Semi-factorial models of geometrically integral curves

 Observe that $P_{\widetilde{\mathscr{C}}/\Spec R}$ is étale over $S$ (it is trivial generically, so this follows from \cite{Ray}, Proposition 3.3.5).
-Using the snake lemma, we derive an exact sequence over $R,$ where $\mathscr{Q}$ is a quotient of $P_{\mathscr{C}/\Spec R},$ and hence étale over $R$.
-This is exactly what we expect form the Néron lft-model of $\Gm.$ This example illustrates that it is precisely the additional non-separatedness of $P_{\widetilde{\mathscr{C}}/S}$ which makes this construction possible. \\ \\ $\mathbf{Remark}.$ Let $R$ be a discrete valuation ring with field of fractions $K$ and let $\mathscr{C}\to S:=\Spec R$ be a proper and flat morphism whose fibres are \it nodal curves with split singularities \rm (\cite{Ore}, Definitions 1.1 and 1.2).
+Using the snake lemma, we derive an exact sequence over $R,$ where $\mathscr{Q}$ is a quotient of $P_{\widetilde{\mathscr{C}}/\Spec R},$ and hence étale over $R$.
+(We know from Theorem \ref{NérPicexthm} and its proof that $P^{\mathrm{sep}}_{\mathscr{C}'/\Spec R}$ is the Néron lft-model of its generic fibre, so we see that $\mathscr{Q}\cong i_\ast \Z,$ where $i$ is the inclusion of the special point of $\Spec R.$) This is exactly what we expect form the Néron lft-model of ${\mathbf{G}_{\mathrm{m}, K}}.$ This example illustrates that it is precisely the additional non-separatedness of $P_{\widetilde{\mathscr{C}}/S}$ which makes this construction possible. \\ \\ $\mathbf{Remark}.$ Let $R$ be a discrete valuation ring with field of fractions $K$ and let $\mathscr{C}\to S:=\Spec R$ be a proper and flat morphism whose fibres are \it nodal curves with split singularities \rm (\cite{Ore}, Definitions 1.1 and 1.2).
 Orecchia \cite{Ore} studied the question when $\mathscr{C}$ is a Néron-Picard model of its generic fibre.
-Basically, his result (as stated in \cite{Ore}) can be paraphrased as follows: We let $\Gamma$ be the dual graph of the special fibre of $\mathscr{C}\to S.$ We consider the \it labelled graph $(\Gamma, l)$ of \rm $\mathscr{C}\to S,$ where each edge of $\Gamma$ is labelled by the \it thickness \rm of the corresponding singularity of the special fibre (see \cite{Ore}, Definition 6.1).
+Basically, his result (as stated in \cite{Ore}) can be paraphrased as follows: we let $\Gamma$ be the dual graph of the special fibre of $\mathscr{C}\to S.$ We consider the \it labelled graph $(\Gamma, l)$ of \rm $\mathscr{C}\to S,$ where each edge of $\Gamma$ is labelled by the \it thickness \rm of the corresponding singularity of the special fibre (see \cite{Ore}, Definition 6.1).
 The thickness measures \it how singular \rm a singularity of the special fibre is when considered as a point of $\mathscr{C}.$ This is an element of $\N\cup \{\infty\}$ which is equal to 1 if and only if the corresponding point of $\mathscr{C}$ is regular, and equal to $\infty$ if and only if the corresponding point on $\mathscr{C}$ is a specialisation of a node on the generic fibre of $\mathscr{C}.$ We call $(\Gamma, l)$ \it circuit-coprime \rm if the labels appearing in any circuit in the resulting graph have no common prime divisor (see the Definition in \cite{OreII} which replaces \cite{Ore}, Definition 5.19).
-Now Theorem 7.6 of \cite{Ore} states that $\mathscr{C}\to S$ is a Néron-Picard model of its generic fibre if and only if $(\Gamma, l)$ is circuit-coprime (this is true as originally stated with the new definition of curcuit-coprimality from \cite{OreII}). \\ The example from above illustrates this result: Indeed, let $\mathscr{C}$ be the model of $C$ from the Example above (constructed in the first push-out diagram).
-Then we have an isomorphism $P_{\mathscr{C}/R}\cong \Gm,$ which is not the Néron lft-model of its generic fibre.
+Now Theorem 7.6 of \cite{Ore} states that $\mathscr{C}\to S$ is a Néron-Picard model of its generic fibre if and only if $(\Gamma, l)$ is circuit-coprime (this is true as originally stated with the new definition of circuit-coprimality from \cite{OreII}). \\ The example from above illustrates this result.
+Indeed, let $\mathscr{C}$ be the model of $C$ from the Example above (constructed in the first push-out diagram).
+Then we have an isomorphism $P_{\mathscr{C}/R}\cong {\mathbf{G}_{\mathrm{m}, R}},$ which is not the Néron lft-model of its generic fibre.
 This is explained by the fact that the labelled graph associated with this model is not circuit-coprime.
 The labelled graph associated with the second model $\mathscr{C}'\to \Spec R$ we constructed above is circuit-coprime, as can be easily calculated.